Krihag/newGamehub3/README.md

 ## Description

-Gamehub is one of the first projects we started with in our first semester using HTML and CSS only and later coming back to it in the 2nd semester where we would add Javascript and use wordpress as a headless CMS
+Gamehub was one of the first projects we started with in our first semester at Noroff, using HTML and CSS only and later coming back to it at our 2nd semester where we would add Javascript to it and use wordpress as a headless CMS

 You can add some bullet points if you'd like to: